 Basis of Consolidation

-These consolidated financial statements include the accounts of Lightbridge, a Nevada corporation, and our wholly-owned subsidiaries, TPI, a Delaware corporation and Lightbridge International Holding LLC, a Delaware limited liability company, and our foreign branch offices.
+These consolidated financial statements include the accounts of Lightbridge, a Nevada corporation, and our wholly-owned subsidiaries, TPI, a Delaware corporation, Lightbridge International Holding LLC, a Delaware limited liability company, and our foreign branch offices.

 All significant intercompany transactions and balances have been eliminated in consolidation.
 We registered a branch office in the United Kingdom in 2008 called Lightbridge Advisors Limited (inactive) and we also established a branch office in Moscow, Russia, in July 2009, which were wholly owned by Lightbridge International Holding LLC.
-The Moscow branch was closed in 2016 and the United Kingdom branch was closed in 2017.
-Translation gains and losses for the years ended December 31, 2017 and 2016 were not significant.
+The Moscow branch was closed in 2016 and we anticipate that the United Kingdom branch will be closed in 2017.
+Translation gains and losses for the years ended December 31, 2016 and 2015 were not significant.